6 Socially Responsible Companies to Applaud

 4. Levi Strauss

 Are your jeans contributing to water scarcity?
 Most of us probably don’t ask this when clothes shopping, but it’s an important question for Levi Strauss.
 In recent years, the company has committed to reducing the amount of water used in production of their jeans, a product they have been making since 1873.
-According to Levi Strauss’s website, their Water
+According to Levi Strauss’s website, their Water of designing and manufacturing has saved more than 1 billion liters of water since its inception in 2011.
+The company has also worked to fight stigma and support people living with HIV/AIDS, facilitate clothing recycling with Goodwill, and decrease their contribution to climate change.

 Even the oldest companies and industries can adapt and innovate for social good.
 Manufacturing is an important part of operations where companies should look for opportunities to improve.
 Producing goods in a socially responsible way is a vital element of CSR.